Coal Prices – Historical Graph

 Generally, its market price threads between the energy demand from industries and the shift to sustainable practices from pro-green environment countries.
 For example, the newly passed Australian legislation that aims to cap greenhouse gas emissions required the country’s coal producers to cut yearly production output to 5%.

-This tug-of-war scenario will highly create coal price fluctuation in the market and reshape the global energy trade as demand always stays robust in primary commodities.
+Overall, this tug-of-war scenario will highly create coal price fluctuation in the market and reshape the global energy trade as demand always stays robust in primary commodities.
 Thus, the coal price will be $140 per metric ton by 2026.